 * - For the seasonal period of June 16th through September 14th temperatures on the mainstem Trinity River at the Weitchpec gauging station were used to determine running seven-day averages.

-Trinity River temperature standards have been established for the portion of the Trinity River that flows through the Hoopa Valley Indian Reservation and are adjusted according to the hydrologic conditions of the year.
+Trinity River temperature standards have been established for the portion of the Trinity River that flows through the Reservation and are adjusted according to the hydrologic conditions of the year.
 Temperature standards will be monitored at the Weitchpec temperature monitoring station operated and maintained by the U.S. Bureau of Reclamation.

 Temperature standard violation(s) will be determined if > 10 % of seven-day running averages exceed the standard.
 The 10 exceedance will be determined on the number of days exceeded for that seasonal period.
 For example, for the seasonal period of June 16th through September 14th (91 days), 10 % exceedance will equate to nine days.
 If temperature standards cannot be met due to unusually excessive ambient air temperatures coupled with TRFE level flows, enforcement action will not be pursued against USBR.
 Excessive air temperature will be determined if the measured 7-day average air temperature during the previous seven-day period of the year exceeds the 90th percentile of the seven-day average daily maximum air temperature calculated in a June 16th through September 14th series over the historic record available within the basin.